Marc Blondin: Career

 In the fall of 2007 Ouellette left TNA Impact! and Grenier was brought in to replace him as Blondin's co-host.
 While Ouellette was wrestling oversees, Blondin and Grenier continually insulted the former color commentator and referred to him as a "jobber" on air.
 Grenier eventually began to pick on Blondin as well triggering a 3-way kayfabe feud.
 This culminated in a wrestling match between Ouellette and Grenier when the former returned from England.
 When Ouellette and Grenier faced each other in Hawkesbury, Ontario on June 21, 2008, Blondin served as the special guest referee.
 He and Grenier had posted numerous interviews on YouTube prior to the event.
 On May 12, 2007, he and PCO with Jean-françois Kelly started Top of the World Wrestling (TOW) in Montreal.
 The promotion brought in many former World Wrestling Entertainment wrestlers to the region during its first year in operation as well as showcasing many younger Quebec wrestlers and still run to today in 2014.

 In March 2009, TOW suffered a setback with a show headlined by American wrestler Samoa Joe.
 When the American wrestler cancelled on the day of the show, Blondin brought in Matt Morgan to replace him.
 On September 25, 2009, Blondin and TOW held a tribute show for Pat Patterson which was attended by Morgan, The Honky Tonk Man, Simon Dean and La Résistance (Sylvain Grenier & Rob Conway).
 It was the first time Grenier and Conway had teamed together since leaving WWE in 2007.
 In front of over a thousand fans at Centre Pierre-Charbonneau, Blondin read a letter in the ring to Patterson celebrating his career and legacy in Canadian wrestling.
 The letter reportedly made Patterson's "eyes wet" during the presentation.

 In 2012, Marc Blondin helmed his 1000th wrestling show on French television.
 TOW 10 was a deception for him during that year as a promoter.
 After mostly running spot shows with TOW, He and his TOW team put together 4 television pilots for RDS2 and they aired every Sunday of December 2013 after being recorded on September 28.

+In 2020, he returned to Impact Wrestling and has been hosting their major shows in French live ever since on Fite TV along with Handsome JF.

+In 2021, he started his own podcast, SYMM: Soyez-Y, Mesdames, Messieurs (Be there, Ladies and Gentlemen), named after one of his most famous catchphrases.
+It is available on all platforms and YouTube.
+He talks all subjects on wrestling, interviews people from the industry and tells stories from his career.

+On September 22 2022, he promoted the Symmania fanfest in Mirabel, QC.

+In 2023, he released his autobiography Soyez-Y, Mesdames, Messieurs: La Grand Histoire de ma Petite Vie.